 The MOD’s unique ‘Education Outreach’ programme is an initiative that instils life-long skills in students studying in a number of Further Education (FE) Colleges across the UK.
 Over 2,000 students every year, many from ethnic minority backgrounds, improve their chances of finding employment through training, mentoring and receiving an insight into the workings of a large employer.
 One of the core strands is mentoring and every year over 40 London-based MOD staff, military and civilian, mentor over 80 students.

-MOD extends its arm to providing support and a military-themed ethos to other youth organisations and projects
+The MOD extends its arm to providing support and a military themed ethos to other youth organisations and projects

 These include the Army Cadet Force Outreach project, an early-intervention programme specifically designed for crime-vulnerable 12 to 14 year olds and run in conjunction with local schools, police forces and community groups.
 It provides adventurous training and challenging activities using Army loaned facilities and equipment.
 It majors on confidence-building and raising self-esteem.

-The MOD also lend their support to the Prince’s Trust charity.
-Through practical support, the Trust helps 14 to 30 year olds realise their potential and transform their lives.
+The MOD also lends its support to the Prince’s Trust charity.
+Through practical support, the trust helps 14 to 30 year olds realise their potential and transform their lives.
 MOD supports 120 Prince’s Trust personal development programmes for young people across the UK with MOD staff, including serving members of the Armed Forces, acting as leaders/mentors.

 The Cadet Forces have been involved in Youth United (formerly Project YOU) since February 2009.
 Youth United is a coalition of youth organisations, mainly uniformed, with the aim to reach out further in the UK to encourage more young people and adult volunteers to take advantage of the opportunities available.

 The Youth and Cadets team, based at the MOD, is a component of the Reserve Forces and Cadets Division.
 It offers advice to government on youth policy and the cadet forces.